lbesecker195/ExportToGPT/README.md

-# exportToGPT.js
+# ExportToGPT.js

-`exportToGPT.js` is a utility designed to streamline the process of using ChatGPT for programming, development, and debugging.
+`ExportToGPT.js` is a utility designed to streamline the process of using ChatGPT for programming, development, and debugging.
 It simplifies the task of identifying and copying relevant project files and their directory structures, making it easy to paste them into ChatGPT (and other LLM based) prompts.

 Great for software development using ChatGPT as well as using ChatGPT to debug!

 Simply:
-1) `exportToGPT ./project /desired/file`
+1) `ExportToGPT ./project /desired/file`
 2) Copy the generated SYSTEM prompt.
 3) Paste the SYSTEM prompt into your favorite LLM.
 4) Enter your development/debugging related instructions in the USER prompt.